antonioribeiro/google2fa/readme.md

 Google2FA is a PHP implementation of the Google Two-Factor Authentication Module, supporting the HMAC-Based One-time Password (HOTP) algorithm specified in [RFC 4226](https://tools.ietf.org/html/rfc4226) and the Time-based One-time Password (TOTP) algorithm specified in [RFC 6238](https://tools.ietf.org/html/rfc6238).

-This package is agnostic, but also supports the Laravel Framework.
+This package is agnostic, but there's a [Laravel bridge](https://github.com/antonioribeiro/google2fa-laravel).

 ## Demos, Example & Playground